Skip to content

 • Maui United Way has raised $7 million which goes towards one-off $1,000 payments for up to five adults in a household.
 It has made payments to 5,000 people, with another 2,000 waiting, and it has provided 18 grants to multiple fire relief groups.

 • Hawaii Community Lending has raised over $680,000 with a goal of $6.5 million, to provide disaster relief with consumer-friendly loans.
-While $1.5 million will go to overhead, the rest will be kept as a lendable disaster fund to maintain Native Hawaiian land ownership.
+While $1.5 million will go to overhead, the rest will be kept as a lendable disaster fund to maintain native Hawaiian land ownership.

 Goodwill Hawaii raised $450,000 for vouchers and expanded relief services.
 So far $60,000 worth of $100 vouchers have been supplied to adults affected by the fires, with a $400 maximum per household.